bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Another bugfix points related.
   See issues #12 - #18.

+1.6.0: the ajax-action gets now the quiz-object.
+  Media-field added to a quiz.
-1.5.1: the ajax-action gets not the quiz-object.
-Propabbly you need to flush all caches.
+  Important: propabbly you need to flush all caches.